 - Implement the Green Promenade, as described in Section 3.2.1.
-In the Flower Avenue District, this also includes improving the bicycle and pedestrian connection between the Sligo Creek trail and the Long Branch trail, through the establishment of a sidepath that extends along the east side of Maple Avenue and the south side Maplewood Avenue between Sligo Creek Parkway and Flower Avenue and a new trail connection from Maplewood Avenue (west of Flower Avenue) to Maplewood Avenue (east of Greenwood Avenue to connect the Sligo Creek trail to the Long Branch trail). - Implement the Carroll Avenue Gateway concept described in Section 3.2.1 through building and site design and materials that reflect the history and character of the Adventist Campus. - Implement the Flower Avenue Gateway concept described in Section 3.2.1 through building and site design that emphasize the connection between the Adventist Campus and the Erie Center.
+In the Flower Avenue District, this also includes improving the bicycle and pedestrian connection between the Sligo Creek trail and the Long Branch trail, through the establishment of a sidepath that extends along the east side of Maple Avenue and the south side of Maplewood Avenue between Sligo Creek Parkway and Flower Avenue and a new trail connection from Maplewood Avenue (west of Flower Avenue) to Maplewood Avenue (east of Greenwood Avenue to connect the Sligo Creek trail to the Long Branch trail). - Implement the Carroll Avenue Gateway concept described in Section 3.3.1 through building and site design and materials that reflect the history and character of the Adventist Campus. - Implement the Flower Avenue Gateway concept described in Section 3.3.1 through building and site design that emphasize the connection between the Adventist Campus and the Erie Center. - These gateways should not detract from or cause confusion with identifying the Washington Adventist University.